 With the remaining lumber, the long 6ft piece of 1×4 was ripped down to two 1-1/4″ wide pieces and screwed to the side of the box both for decoration and to conceal the join between the 8″ and 4″ wide pieces.
 The Kreg pocket hole drill does a great job of drilling a counterbored hole.

 These holes were drilled every foot.
 The added benefit of these strips is that they will strengthen the boards and help to reduce flexing due to the weight of the soil and water.
 The base frame will help with this also but we will get to the frame later.

-At this point the box should be complete.
+At this point, the planter box should be complete.
 You can take a break if you wish.
-Or you can start building the base frame.
+Or you can start building the base frame of your planter box.

 Now take a 19″ piece and 24-1/2″ piece and glue them together with wood glue.

-Each set of two legs get attached with a 19″ cross piece.
-With the remaining 2×4’s you will need to cut as follows:
+Each set of two legs gets attached with a 19″ cross piece.
+With the remaining 2×4 you will need to cut as follows:

 5 x 19″ long pieces for cross bracing.